Periodisation of Roman civilisation: Periodisation

-"Periodisation is among the most prominent and least scrutinised theoretical properties of history.
-Scholars assert that history constitutes a seamless garment, but they cannot render the past intelligible until they subdivide it into manageable and coherent units of time.
-Once firmly drawn and widely accepted, period frontiers can become intellectual straitjackets that pro foundly affect our habits of mind—the way we retain images, make associations, and perceive the beginning, middle, and ending of things."

 Italian humanists Leonardo Bruni, Flavio Biondo and Petrach provided the model that the Roman Empire fell due to barbarian invaders.
 It was their ancestral civilisation and they were reacting to German incursions in Italy and the Holy Roman Empire’s claim to be successors of Rome.
-This would follow with the protestant revolution where the Lutheran's supported the view, as it aligned with when the Papacy started its 1000 year dominance, though their motive was to frame it against religious corruption and not Germanic invasions of Italy.
-This view would further magnify during the Enlightenment’s battle against the church and be captured for posterity with Edward Gibbons Opus Magnum.
+This was followed by the Protestant Reformation, where the Lutherans supported the view, as it aligned with when the Papacy started its 1000-year dominance, though their motive was to frame it against religious corruption and not Germanic invasions of Italy.
+This view would further magnify during the Enlightenment’s battle against the church and be captured for posterity with Edward Gibbon's Opus Magnum.

-Enlightenment figures had a millennium-long prejudice of European history, for this new abstraction that was now being called the middle ages.
-Gibbon's history with its criticism of medieval Christianity, neatly aligned with the emerging tripartite periodisation that was emerging from the West, with the history of Rome to 476 and the fall of Constantinople in 1453.
+Enlightenment figures had a millennium-long prejudice against European history, for this new abstraction that was now being called the Middle Ages.
+Gibbon's history, with its criticism of medieval Christianity, neatly aligned with the emerging tripartite periodisation that was developing in the West, with the history of Rome ending in 476 and the fall of Constantinople in 1453.
 However, it would be the invention of a second abstraction, the renaissance, that would develop the ancient, medieval and modern periodisation that would come to define Western history.

-Jacob Burckhardt's creation of the renaissance to explain the changes in Italy was a major historiographical event.
+Jacob Burckhardt's creation of the Renaissance to explain the changes in Italy was a major historiographical event.

+William Green claims "periodisation is among the most prominent and least scrutinised theoretical properties of history".